 47. Are fees paid refundable?

-All fees paid by returning students are non-refundable or all fees paid for semester II onwards are non-refundable.
-For the first semester, 10% of the remaining fees paid are refundable as detailed in our Refund policy (Refer http://www.rtc.bt/index.php/admissions/refund-and-withdrawl).
+All fees paid by returning students are non-refundable (meaning fees paid for semester II onwards are non-refundable).
+For the first semester, the remaining fees paid (after deduction of the application fee and non-refundable enrollment deposit) are refundable as detailed in our Refund Policy (Refer https://www.rtc.bt/index.php/admissions/fee-structure/refund-and-withdrawal).

 48. What are the options to make the fee payment (or payment modes)?